Line 17 (Beijing Subway): History

 In January 2011, an official with the city's planning committee indicated that Line 17 of the subway was planned to run east–west through the city's Central Business District under Guanghua Road with transfers to Lines 4 and 5.
 However, the line run through Central Business District is known as Line 28 now.

 In February 2012, the city's planning committee identified a different Line 17, as a line planned for 2020, that would run north–south from Tiantongyuan to Yizhuang that would run parallel and to the east of Line 5.
-On June 15, 2012, the city government disclosed tentatively planned stations for the line.
+On 15 June 2012, the city government disclosed tentatively planned stations for the line.

 On 10 October 2013, city authorities confirmed that Line 17 would run from the Future Science Park North station in Changping District to Yizhuang Zhanqianqu South station in Tongzhou District.
 Construction was expected to begin in 2014 and Line 17 would have a total length of 49.7 km.

 Construction of the line began in 2015.

 On 8 July 2022, an EIA document prepared by the China Academy of Railway Sciences (CARS) regarding Phase III (2022–2027) construction of the Beijing Subway announced an 8.9 km branch line of Line 17 from Tiantongyuandong Station to Beiqijia, with one intermediate station not identified.

+In February 2024, Beijing Infrastructure Investment (BII) announced several tender announcements and modified the number of new stations of branch-styled phase 2 of Line 17 to 3 new stations.